hannad4/brainWave/README.md

 in class such as use case diagrams, state charts, and class diagrams will be utilized to aid in the project’s development as needed.
 However, since this is an individual (“one-man”) project assignment, concepts such as paradigms of team management will not be used.
+An iterative process model will be used; this is ideal for this specific project, since various prototypes are due throughout this product’s development life cycle.
+The iterative model is also beneficial in that it builds its complexity “from the ground up.”
+That is to say, the first prototype may be very simplistic in design, with perhaps minimal to no “real” functionality implemented.
+Functionality can then be added in throughout the evolution of the product.

 **Resources to be Used:**